 Vintage subway cars

-Take your time going through each of these, noting how subway cars have changed over time, but, mostly, just to be like WTF WERE THEY THINKING PUTTING CEILING FANS IN SUBWAY CARS?
+Take your time going through each of these, noting how subway cars have changed over time.
+But mostly, just to be like what the hell were they thinking putting ceiling fans in subway cars?

 Vintage subway car with ceiling fans at Brooklyn's New York Transit Museum // Underground and Underrated | The best New York City museum you've never heard of | New York City hidden gem | #NewYorkCity #museum #transitmuseum #brooklyn #nycmuseum #traveltip #timebudgettravel